 The Early Resolution Process applies to issues under the Family Law Act in certain Provincial Court registry locations.
-In these registries, there are early resolution requirements for family law matters in Provincial Court.
+In these registries, there are Early Resolution Requirements for families who want to resolve a family law matter in Provincial Court.
+Family Justice Centres and Justice Access Centres in those locations provide services that meet those requirements.

 One of the requirements of the early resolution process is to take part in at least one consensual dispute resolution session, if it is appropriate to do so.
 A Family Justice Counsellor or a Child Support Officer (if you only need to address child or spousal support issues) can provide services free of charge.